"The wound is the place where the Light enters you."

 Living with the Wounded Child Shadow

-The Wounded Child shadow emerges when others are suffering, when saying no feels cruel, when boundaries seem cold.
-The mature Healer asks: "How can I be present without drowning?
+The Wounded Child shadow emerges when others suffer, when saying no feels cruel, when boundaries seem cold.
+The Mature Healer asks: "How can I be present without drowning?
 What boundaries would allow me to serve sustainably?"

 He can be compassionate without being enmeshed.
 Empathic without being depleted.
 Present without being absorbed.